callum-rhodes/U-ARE-ME/README.md

 ## Initial Setup
 A suitable CUDA enabled graphics card is required to run the system 'out of the box'.
 At least 4GB of VRAM is required for running the normals model.
+You can run the model with just CPU but it will be insanely slow.

-Python>=3.9 is required.
+Python >=3.9 and <=3.14  is required.

-We recommend using `python venv` to set up your environment Run the following:
+We strongly recommend using `python venv` to set up your environment Run the following:

 Clone the repository